jthaller/jthaller.github.io/_posts/2022-06-29-airflowETL.md

 Now, go to [http://localhost:8080](http://localhost:8080) and login with airflow as the username and password (the defaults in the image).
 You should see lots of example dags that are included.

+# Part 2: Automating the OAuth access token refresh
+(Done, just writing up how I did it)

 <!-- ## Miscellaneous notes for later
 to do api calls